-UK Brexit chief seeks elusive N.Ireland border solution
+UK Brexit chief seeks elusive N Ireland border solution

-LONDON (AP) — Britain’s Brexit chief has met politicians from both sides of Northern Ireland’s political divide in efforts to solve a problem over the Irish border that is frustrating divorce talks between the U.K. and the European Union.
+LONDON (AP) — Britain’s Brexit chief met politicians from both sides of Northern Ireland’s political divide Friday, but there was little sign of a breakthrough on the Irish border impasse that is frustrating divorce talks between the U.K. and the European Union.

-Yet there was little sign of a breakthrough after Brexit Secretary Dominic Raab met Friday with the pro-British Democratic Unionist Party and Irish nationalists Sinn Fein.
+Brexit Secretary Dominic Raab met with leaders of the pro-British Democratic Unionist Party and Irish nationalists Sinn Fein, and visited the all-but-invisible border between the U.K.’s Northern Ireland and EU member Ireland.

-The DUP, which props up Britain’s Conservative government, says there can’t be customs checks or anything else between Northern Ireland and Great Britain that “undermines the constitutional or economic integrity of the United Kingdom.”
+The EU has proposed keeping Northern Ireland inside a customs union with the bloc.
+But the Democratic Unionist Party, which props up the Conservative British government, won’t accept that approach because it means there would be customs and regulatory checks between Northern Ireland and the rest of the U.K.

 Most Read Business Stories